Laiba-J/1Activity/README.md

 - 🎉 Interactive button with a click alert
 - 📄 Proper `README.md` documentation

-When I first received this project, it only contained a **simple "Hello World"** message.
+When I Leena first received this project, it only contained a **simple "Hello World"** message.
 After that, we added the following improvements:

 - 🌈 Gradient background